Adaptation using spatially distributed Gaussian Processes: Numerical analysis

-We considered pairs $(n,m)$ of sample sizes and numbers of machines equal to $(2000,20)$, $(5000,20)$ and $(10000,100)$.
-In every scenario and separately for deterministic and data-based length scales, we repeated the experiment 100 times, except in the adaptive setting with $(n,m)=(10000,100)$, where we considered only 20 repetitions, due to the overly slow non-distributed approach.
-Posterior means and $95\%$ point-wise credible sets for a single experiment are visualised in Figures~\ref{fig:Mat:nonadapt} and~\ref{fig:Mat:adapt}, for deterministic and data-based scaling, respectively.
-Average $L_2$-errors, sizes of credible sets, frequentist coverages and run times over the 100 replicates are reported in Tables~\ref{table: errorMatern_nonadapt}-\ref{table: timeMatern_nonadapt} for deterministic scaling and in Tables~\ref{table: errorMatern_adapt}-\ref{table: timeMatern_adapt} for data-based scaling.
+We considered pairs $(n,m)$ of sample sizes and numbers of machines equal to $(2000,10)$, $(5000,20)$ and $(10000,50)$.
+In all test cases we repeated the experiment 100 times, except in the adaptive settings with $n\geq 5000$, where we considered only 20 repetitions, due to the overly slow non-distributed approach.
+Posterior means and $95\%$ point-wise credible bands for a single experiment are visualized in Figures~\ref{fig:Mat:nonadapt},~\ref{fig:Mat:EB}, and~\ref{fig:Mat:HB}, for the oracle (deterministic, optimal rescaling), empirical Bayes and hierarchical Bayes scaling, respectively.
+The average $L_2$-errors, the sizes and frequentist coverages of the $L_2$ credible sets and the run times are reported in Tables~\ref{table: errorMatern_nonadapt}-\ref{table: timeMatern_nonadapt} and Table \ref{table:credible_nonadapt} in the supplement for the deterministic scaling, in Tables~\ref{table: errorMatern_EB}-\ref{table: timeMatern_EB} for the empirical Bayes method, and in Tables~\ref{table: errorMatern_HB}-\ref{table: timeMatern_HB} for the hierarchical Bayes approach.
+Due to space restriction we report the point-wise analysis of these approaches in the supplement.

 In the non-adaptive setting, where the GP was optimally rescaled, all methods performed similarly well.
 They all resulted in good estimators and reliable uncertainty statements.
-The run time of the distributed algorithms were similar and substantially shorter than for the non-distributed approach (on average below 1s in all cases).
+The run time of the distributed algorithms were similar and substantially shorter than for the non-distributed counterpart (on average below 1s in all cases).